Yakima, Washington: Post-secondary schools

-Yakima Valley College (YVC) is one of the oldest community colleges in the state of Washington.
-Founded in 1928, YVC is a public, four-year institution of higher education, and part of one of the most comprehensive community college systems in the nation.
+Yakima Valley College is one of the oldest community colleges in the state of Washington.
+Founded in 1928, the college is a public, four-year institution of higher education, and part of one of the most comprehensive community college systems in the nation.
 It offers programs in adult basic education, English as a Second Language, lower-division arts and sciences, professional and technical education, transfer degrees to in-state universities, and community services.
+The campus is also home to the Yakima Campus of Central Washington University.

 Perry Technical Institute is a private, nonprofit school of higher learning located in the city since 1939.
 Perry students learn trades such as automotive technology, instrumentation, information technology, HVAC, electrical, machining, office administration, medical coding, and legal assistant/paralegal.

 Pacific Northwest University of Health Sciences opened in the fall of 2008, and graduated its first class of osteopathic physicians (D.O.) in 2012.
 The first college on the 42.5 acre campus is home to the first medical school approved in the Pacific Northwest in over 60 years, and trains physicians with an osteopathic emphasis.
 The school's mission is to train primary-care physicians committed to serving rural and underserved communities throughout the Pacific Northwest.
 It is housed in a state-of-the-art 45000 sqft facility.